DoD-Platform-One/istio-core/docs/DEVELOPMENT_MAINTENANCE.md

     kpt pkg get "https://github.com/istio/istio.git/manifests/charts/base@$VERSION" "$DIR/base"
     kpt pkg get "https://github.com/istio/istio.git/manifests/charts/istio-control/istio-discovery@$VERSION" "$DIR/istiod"
     ```
-1. Update version references for the Chart. `version` should be `<version>-bb.0` (ex: `1.14.3-bb.0`) and `appVersion` should be `<version>` (ex: `1.14.3`).
+1. Update version references for the `/chart/Chart.yaml`, `chart/charts/base/Chart.yaml` and `chart/charts/istiod/Chart.yaml`. `version` should be `<version>-bb.0` (ex: `1.23.3-bb.0`) and `appVersion` should be `<version>` (ex: `1.23.3`).
 Also validate that the BB annotation for the main Istio version is updated (leave the Tetrate version as-is unless you are updating those images).
-1. Verify that chart/values.yaml `tag` and `tidTAG` have been updated to the new version.
+1. Verify that chart/charts/istiod/values.yaml `tag` and `tidTAG` have been updated to the new version.
 1. Add a changelog entry for the update.
 At minimum mention updating the image versions.
 1. Update the readme following the [steps in Gluon](https://repo1.dso.mil/platform-one/big-bang/apps/library-charts/gluon/-/blob/master/docs/bb-package-readme.md).
 1. Open MR (or check the one that Renovate created for you) and validate that the pipeline is successful.
 Also follow the testing steps below for some manual confirmations.

-# Testing new Istio ControlPlane version
+# Testing new Istio Base and Istiod Versions

-Generally the controlplane update should be tested alongside the new operator version.
+Generally the base/istiod update should be tested alongside the new gateway version.
 Follow the steps below for testing both.
 You should perform these steps on both a clean install and an upgrade from BB master.

 ## Branch/Tag Config

-If you'd like to install from a specific branch or tag, then the code block under istio needs to be uncommented and used to target your changes.
+If you'd like to install from a specific branch or tag, then the code block under istio3 needs to be uncommented and used to target your changes.

 For example, this would target the `renovate/ironbank` branch.

 ```
-istio:
+istio3:
+  enabled: true
   <other config/labels>
   ...
   ...
   # Add git branch or tag information to test against a specific branch or tag instead of using `main`
   # Must set the unused label to null
   git: